Key Questions to Consider Before Starting a Group Practice

 Expanding into a group requires whatever process you have to be multiplied.
 If you do not have a system set up, if your practice is not streamlined, or if your procedures are not easily replicated, then you set yourself up for problems.
 Do yourself a favor and put thought into this first (and maybe record action steps to get things rolling smoothly!) before expanding.

-For consistency, an EHR or practice management platform like SimplePractice would help to make your administrative tasks more understandable and less time-consuming.
+For consistency, a group practice EHR like SimplePractice would help to make your administrative tasks more understandable and less time-consuming.

 3. Should I Write a Business Plan?